 Turn the Steak Over

-After two minutes, turn the steak over placing it exactly where it was, making sure it is well seated in the pan.
+After 2 minutes, turn over the steak, placing it exactly where it was, making sure it is well seated in the pan.
 There should be a rich deep brown (not black) color on the cooked surface.
 Continue cooking the steak for an additional 2 minutes.

-Top Steak With Butter and Move to the Grill (Oven)
+Top Steak With Butter and Move to the Grill (or Oven)

-The steak has been cooking for four minutes now and if you want it very rare it's time to take it off the heat.
+The steak has been cooking for 4 minutes; if you want it very rare it's time to take it off the heat.
 If you want it more cooked than this, transfer the skillet to the preheated grill (or oven).
-Set the temperature above 400F (205C).

-In addition, before closing down the lid of the grill, or the door to the oven, drop a pat of butter on the top of the steak right in the middle.
+Drop a pat of butter on the top of the steak right in the middle.
 This butter will melt quickly and pour down over the steak giving it an extra rich, caramelized, nutty flavor.
 Close the lid of the grill, or the oven door, and let cook until the desired doneness.

 Testing the Temperature

 Testing for doneness is both an art and a science.
 If using a thermometer, you should be able to closely gauge the doneness of the steak.
-Remember that you need to remove it 5 F (2.7 C) below the target temperature.
-The steak will continue cooking for a few minutes after it is off the heat.
+Remember that you need to remove the steak when it is 5 F/2.7 C below the target temperature.
+This is because the steak will continue cooking for a few minutes after it is off the heat.
 If you want a medium rare steak (about 130 F or 55 C), then you need to remove the steak from the grill and out of the skillet when the center of the meat reaches 125 F/52 C.Continue to 9 of 10 below.

 When the steak is ready to be removed from the skillet, place it on a plate and gently cover with a piece of aluminum foil.
-Note the time.
-In five minutes you (or whoever is eating this steak) should be ready to have the best steak of their lives.
+Let rest for 5 minutes.
 The resting time allows the juices to redistribute into the meat making it nice and tender.

 Optional: Steak Sauce

 The steak is out of the pan, and the drippings in that pan are so good you'd lick it clean if it wasn't 500 F. But don't discard the drippings—turn them into a delicious sauce.
 Throw in 1/2 cup shallots, 1 cup red wine, 2 tablespoons Dijon mustard, 1/2 cup fresh chopped herbs (basil, oregano, cilantro, parsley, etc.), and 2 crushed garlic cloves.

-Stir everything together in the flaming hot pan and pour out once combined.
-Top the steak with this sauce or use it on baked potatoes, vegetables, or any... other side dish you have to go with this delicious restaurant-quality steak.
+Stir everything together in the hot pan and pour out into a dish.
+Top the steak with this sauce or use it on baked potatoes, vegetables, or any other side dish you have to go with this delicious restaurant-quality steak.
 We also can't get enough of a simple blue cheese steak sauce.